 Green Valley Equestrian Campground: Two campsites are accessible (12, 13).
 The combo restroom/shower building is accessible and a horse mounting platform is available.

-One cabin (Cedar) is accessible and one cabin (Coulter) is generally accessible.
+Two cabins (Cedar and Coulter) are accessible.
 The combo restroom/shower building adjacent to these cabins is accessible.

 Azalea Glen Loop Trail is accessible for 1.4 miles.
 The trail surface is gravel and compacted soil.
 The trailhead is located near the entrance kiosk to the Paso Picacho Campground.